sholick/bitbot/README.md

 3. Price Chart plotting for certain period of time
 <br/><br/>
 **Upcoming plans:**
+1. Google Assistant integration
-1. Trade functionality on Binance using personal credentials
+2. Trade functionality on Binance using personal credentials
-2. Setting up price alert and watchlist
+3. Setting up price alert and watchlist

 To receive dialogflow webhooks, you will need a working domain to receive and send the API calls.
 If you don't have one, try [ngrok.io](ngrok.io)